unbornchikken/NOOOCL/README.md

 ## About

+### Why OpenCL?

+In Node.js JavaScript code is synchronous, single threaded.
+That's mean if you have an algorithm that can spawn a tens of thousand computation operations per second, your application will hang while the computation runs.
+The is no HTTP requests served, the is no event processed, there is nothing.
+You can overcome the above limitation by using some of the available threading modules there (like [Webworker Threads](https://www.npmjs.com/package/webworker-threads)), but this has some serious limitations:

+- There is no synchronization implemented in Node.js, so the inter thread communication is allowed only by using messages.
+That's mean you can only exchange small, JSON serialized data between worker threads, so this is impossible to implement parallel algorithms that works on common data reside in memory buffers, like image processing for example.
+- Code JIT-en by V8 doesn't support SIMD instructions at the same level like that available in advanced C++ compilers.
+So while JavaScript code can be perfect for orchestrating large computation operations, it is not so good for writing them.
+- Data parallelism is very hard to implement from scratch by using a only simple threading module, and it requires synchronization constructs that is not available in Node.js.

+OpenCL is perfect to fill the gap.
+Beside solving the above issues it provides the following benefits:

+- It supports GPU beside CPU based SSE/AVX instructions sets.
+- It's supported by all the mayor GPU and CPU vendors.
+- It's truly cross platform.

+### Why not WebCL?

+WebCL is gonna be the OpenCL for JavaScript (TM) some time.
+It will be (should be) supported by all mayor browsers, to give web developers a powerful, cross platform computation platform for supporting algorithms like image processing in the client side.
+At least that's the plan.

+Right now [WebCL is a draft specification](https://www.khronos.org/registry/webcl/specs/latest/1.0/).
+There are plugins available for some browsers, but it is far from being a part of the modern web standards.

+The problem is WebCL specification is a nerfed version of the OpenCL 1.0 with some support of minor Open CL 1.1 features.
+Right now OpenCL standard stays on version 2.0 which is a huge step forward from the 1.x line.
+When WebCL will be a released technology it will be a toy compared to the mainline.

+There is already a [WebCL module for Node.js](https://www.npmjs.com/package/node-webcl), if you are interested.
+But this module doesn't seem to be maintained for a while, and have strange dependencies for no apparent reason (you just **don't need** GLFW, GLEW, AntTweakBar and FreeImage to run OpenCL programs, trust me).

+### Why NOOOCL?

 This is a full featured OpenCL wrapper library for Node.js.
 It supports full 1.1 and 1.2 specifications.
 Despite it's an OOP wrapper, **the whole C API available** by [ffi](https://www.npmjs.com/package/ffi), and can be called by using [ref](https://www.npmjs.com/package/ref).

+I know that there are some [other OpenCL modules](https://www.npmjs.com/search?q=opencl), but please check them out then decide that if there is a need for yet an other OpenCL module for Node.js or not?

+**OpenCL 2.0?**

+Sadly I don't have an OpenCL 2.0 compatible card.
+As soon as I get one, I upgrade NOOOCL to support 2.0 spec.

+**io.js?**

+As soon as ffi supports io.js, NOOOCL supports io.js.
+Please vote up the issue [there](https://github.com/node-ffi/node-ffi/issues/184).

+**0.12?**

+As soon as ffi supports 0.12, NOOOCL supports 0.12.
+Please vote up the issue [there](https://github.com/node-ffi/node-ffi/issues/187).

 ## Install